Peter Revson

 Born and raised in New York, Revson was the nephew of Charles Revson and heir to cosmetics company Revlon.
 Revson won the Canadian-American Challenge Cup in 1971, and finished fifth overall in the World Drivers' Championship in and with McLaren.
 He was also runner-up to Al Unser in the 1971 Indianapolis 500.

 Revson, along with Dan Gurney, was one of two drivers to win races in Formula One, IndyCar, Can-Am, and Trans-Am.
 His champagne-spraying celebrations in victory lane earned him the nickname "Champagne Peter".
 Revson was inducted into the Motorsports Hall of Fame of America in 1996.

+Revson was killed on March 22, 1974, in a crash during a training session ahead of the 1974 South African Grand Prix at Kyalami.

 Background

-Peter Revson was born in New York City, the son of Martin Revson and Julie (née Phelps) Hall.
+Revson was born in New York City, the son of Martin Revson and Julie (née Phelps) Hall.
 Martin had been a founding partner (along with his brother Charles Revson) of Revlon cosmetics, but had parted ways in 1958 and become chairman of Del Laboratories in 1963.
 His mother had been a nightclub singer at the time Martin met her.

 Revson's full name was Peter Jeffrey Revlon Revson, his middle name a nod to his family's business.
 As a young man, newspaper articles commonly referred to him as Peter Revlon Revson.